dev-sys-do/sealci/docs/arch/monitor.md

 ## What

-A monitor must listen to some events from a git remote repository and do some actions onto it.
+Based on user provided configuration, a monitor listens specific events from a git remote repository and takes some actions based on them.
 We need to recognise the type of event, a `PR` (Pull Request) at first.
 Depending on the type of the event, a yaml data will be generated and sent to the controller.